 - Each strategy has its own summary with specific rules, guidelines, risk parameters, money management, tools, indicators, trade management, entry and exit method(s), trade management, etc.

-- If multiple strategies are employed, then the Forex strategy section should also mention the cohesion of those strategies, the risk parameters of all strategies, the advantages and disadvantages.
-Or in other words, the document should in essence display the strategic vision of using multiple strategies.
+- If multiple strategies are employed, then the Forex strategy section should also mention the cohesion of those strategies, the risk parameters of all strategies, the advantages, and disadvantages.
+Or in other words, the document should, in essence, display the strategic vision of using multiple strategies.

 Before Forex traders dive into completing the trading document and the strategy section, it is important to realize that there is important preparation work needed.
 For instance, what sense does a strategy have if we don’t have a (demo) trading account?
-So here below is a list with the first 7 steps before a strategy matters.
+So here below is a list of the first 7 steps before strategy matters.